jminuse/lammps-fix-parameterize/README.md

 		git init

-		git remote add origin PATH/TO/REPO	 #get the PATH/TO/REPO from the SSH clone URL on the repository page
+		git remote add origin git@github.com:jminuse/lammps-min-params.git

 		git fetch

 		git checkout -t origin/master

+git checkout may give the error "Untracked working tree file 'FILE_NAME_HERE' would be overwritten by merge."

+In this case, the simplest option is to delete the offending file, then repeat

+		rm FILE_NAME_HERE

+		git checkout -t origin/master

-		git checkout may give the error "Untracked working tree file 'XXXX' would be overwritten by merge."
-In this case, remove this file (rm XXXX) and repeat the command "git checkout -t origin/master" until you get the message "Branch master set up to track remote branch master from origin."
+until "Untracked working tree file" is replaced by a message like "Branch master set up to track remote branch master from origin."

-When you start work:
+7. You're done!
+Now each time you sit down to work, just update your local copy via:

 		git pull

-To save changes:
+And when you save your changes:

 		git add -u

 		git commit -m "Comment about the changes"

 		git push

+This will make your changes appear when other people use "git pull" later.